nedrysoft/pingnoo/contributing.md

 ### Function Definition

-Function names should be descriptive and whenever possible, and not truncated.
-Using descriptive naming makes the code easier to follow and more precise and negates the need for additional comments.
+Function names should be descriptive and, whenever possible, not truncated.
+Using descriptive naming makes the code easier to follow and more precise and negates additional comments.

 Each function definition must conform to the following code standard.